DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 More detailed instructions on completing this step are [here](/docs/rpi_setup_step3_write_os.md).

-## STEP 4 - Connect the SSD to the Raspberry Pi amd power it on
+## STEP 4 - Connect the SSD to the Raspberry Pi, along with power and ethernet cable (if using) and power it on

 - Connect the SSD to one of the blue USB3 ports on the Raspberry Pi.
 - Plug in an ethernet cable that is connected to your router. (unless you are using wifi)